LethalCompanyCommunity/ModdingWiki/docs/user-guide/pc/beginners-guide.md

 ?> If you installed Gorilla Tag to a seperate drive or path, Monke Mod Manager will prompt you to put it in.
 Go to the [**Install Folder**](#install-folder) section to find your installation folder.

 Next, you may select any mods that are listed.
 BepInEx is the modloader for Gorilla Tag and cannot be unchecked.
 To update a mod, simply select the installed mod again.
-If you would like to get more information on a mod, double-click it to open its GitHub page.
+If you would like to get more information on a mod, double-click it to open its GitHub page. b

 After you select the mods you would like to install/update, hit the Install/Update button to begin the process.
 When the status monitor in the bottom left says "**Install complete!**", you're good to go!